DinoChiesa/github-stats-image-updater-job/README.md

    ```

 6. Create a Github PAT with read+write access to your home repo.
 And register it as a Google Cloud Secret.

+   Create the Personal Access Token, following [the instructions on GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

+   Then, register it:
    ```sh
    SECRET_NAME=GitHub-PAT-1
    gcloud secrets create $SECRET_NAME \